 Environment

 CityLearn includes energy models of buildings and distributed energy resources (DER) including air-to-water heat pumps, electric heaters and batteries.
-A collection of buildings energy models make up a virtual district (a.k.a neighborhood or community).
+A collection of building energy models makes up a virtual district (a.k.a neighborhood or community).
 In each building, space cooling, space heating and domestic hot water end-use loads may be independently satisfied through air-to-water heat pumps.
 Alternatively, space heating and domestic hot water loads can be satisfied through electric heaters.

 demand response